OhAzzO/GithubQuiz3/src/README.md

 d. @Data

+Answer: @Data

-3. How will you include a dependency in a Project?
+3. Which of the Following includes a dependency in a Project?

 a.
 Copy & Paste the .Jar file inside src folder